GStreamer/gstreamer/markdown/application-development/advanced/dparams.md

 Beyond including the proper headers, your application should link to the `gstreamer-controller` shared library.
-To get the required compiler and liker flags, you can use:
+To get the required compiler and linker flags, you can use:

 ```
 pkg-config --libs --cflags gstreamer-controller-1.0